Day 1. April 29. Dharamsala City, Dalai Lama’s Palace.

 Lunch in Lahaul.

-Upon our return, we will be treated to dinner and an overview lecture on Hinduism.
+On our return we will have dinner and an overview lecture on Hinduism.

 Day 9.
 May 7.
 The sacred Prashar Lake.